We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 The truth is that the tolerance and the amount of animal products that one should consume probably varies from person to person.

 There are a number of individuals, including readers of this blog, who experience worsening thyroid function when they adopt a ketogenic diet.

-It’s possible that some of these changes may be related to how your body interacts with foods which are high in fat (9), especially if those foods are animal based.
+It’s possible that some of these changes may be related to how your body interacts with foods that are high in fat (9), especially if those foods are animal-based.

 So, how can you use this information and apply it to your situation?